What is The Corporate Transparency Act? What Entities are Exempt From The CTA?

 The Corporate Transparency Act carries significant penalties for non-compliance.
 Any company that fails to meet the reporting requirements can face civil penalties of up to $500 per day (capping at $10,000), and individuals providing false, incomplete, or outdated information could potentially face fines up to $10M and imprisonment of up to two years.

 1. First, you need to figure out if you are required to disclose information about your entity’s beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
-Read this article carefully.
-You may also wish to watch the webinar.
+(Besides reading this article carefully, you may also wish to watch the webinar).
 Additional information is available on FinCEN’s beneficial ownership information webpage, https://FinCEN.gov/BOI.
-In addition, you may wish to contact CunninghamLegal for a consultation.
+You may wish to contact CunninghamLegal for a consultation.

 2. Check the deadlines related to your company type.
 See the chart at the beginning of this article.